MaxBelleville/UnofficialRUAPP/README.md

 # UnofficalRUAPP
-A better version of the ryerson mobile app.
+My version of the ryerson mobile app.